camio/cxxstd-compromise-reflection/compromise-reflection.md

 elements of C++'s abstract syntax tree.
 This tree could change significantly over time with new revisions of the language.
 Because of this, `reflexpr` expressions should not result in values whose type are tightly bound to this hierarchy.
-Instead, these these values should be *convertable* to values within the hierarchy.
+Instead, these values should be *convertible* to values within the hierarchy.

 ```c++